learn-co-curriculum/dsc-komogorov-smirnov-test-lab/README.md

 ### KS test in SciPy

-Lets run the Kolmogorov-Smirnov test, and use some statistics to get a final verdict on normality.
+Let's run the Kolmogorov-Smirnov test, and use some statistics to get a final verdict on normality.
 It lets us test the hypothesis that the sample is a part of the standard t-distribution.
 In SciPy, we run this test using the method below:

 ```python
 scipy.stats.kstest(rvs, cdf, args=(), N=20, alternative='two-sided', mode='approx')
 ```
-Details on arguments being passed in can be viewed at this [link to official doc.](https://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.stats.kstest.html)
+Details on arguments being passed in can be viewed at this [link to the official doc.](https://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.stats.kstest.html)

 ### Run the KS test for normality assumption using the datasets created earlier and comment on the output